AyushJhin07/Automation/docs/apps-script-rollout/credentials.md

 ### Tier-0 and Tier-1 connector reference

 Tier-0/Tier-1 connectors ship in the first rollout batches and must have their Script Properties documented with consistent aliases.
 Use the tables below when wiring Apps Script properties, populating Vault exports, or configuring `SECRET_HELPER_OVERRIDES`.
 Each table lists the canonical property requested by generated workflows, the `apps_script__` alias that keeps Script Properties namespaced, and the operational docs to reference during rollout.

+The Apps Script runtime now seeds these aliases as defaults, so deployments can rely on the `apps_script__<connector>__...` property names without declaring custom overrides.

 When preferring namespaced properties, declare overrides similar to: